martindemello/jark-server/README.md

 # Installing the client

-Download the appropriate client binary for your platform from "downloads page":/jark/downloads.html Untar and copy the jark-0.4-`platform` script to PATH/jark.
+Download the appropriate client binary for your platform from (http://icylisper.in/jark/downloads.html)[http://icylisper.in/jark/downloads.html].
 Currently, there are 32-bit and 64-bit binaries for MacOSX, GNU/Linux and Windows.

 # Installing the Server